deniskyashif/blog/content/posts/ddd-integration-events.md

 Using `orderId` as the broker's partition or session key helps preserve per-order delivery order.
 The producer-assigned `orderEventSequence` provides a second safeguard: after recording sequence 5, Fulfillment can ignore sequence 4 as stale.
 Deduplication prevents one message from taking effect twice; sequence checks prevent older messages from undoing newer facts.

-## Know when not to use an integration event
+## When an integration event is not a good fit

-Use an integration event when a context can publish a fact and finish its work without waiting for a response.
+An integration event fits when a context can publish a fact and finish its work without waiting for a response.
 When it needs an immediate answer to continue, a direct API usually makes the dependency clearer.

 Sending a request through a broker does not turn it into an event.
 A message asking a particular recipient to act is a command; one asking for information is a query.
 If the sender expects a reply, the interaction is still request-response.
 The callback described earlier is such a query: it is triggered by the event, but is not part of the event contract.

 Messaging also adds operational cost.
-Use it when contexts need to work independently or several consumers need the same fact.
+It becomes useful when contexts need to work independently or several consumers need the same fact.
 Otherwise, a direct call may be simpler.